 Galvanize additional resources towards shared challenges

-Multidisciplinary approaches can be deeply valuable for tackling our thorniest problems.
+Multidisciplinary approaches can be deeply valuable for tackling our thorniest problems

 In many areas, further advancement is limited by the current tools at our disposal.
 In the instance of the BRAIN initiative [crosslink to case study], further development of scientific tools required that physical sciences and engineering fields collaborated deeply with neuroscience; the initiative created the framework necessary to bridge disciplines and bring experts together.
 A multidisciplinary approach can offer potential advances for complex social problems, as well.
 Working through a collective action framework – oriented by strategic guidance from public leadership or backbone organizations – can allow collaborative efforts to reach scale and scope, while also allowing individual participants to focus on their particular domain expertise and contributions.